emberjs/rfcs/text/0000-nested-handlebars-syntax.md

 Consider the following layout template for an `x-calendar` component that ships with an Ember addon:

 ```
 {{component
    (or header 'x-calendar-default-header')
    headerText=headerTextFromXFoo}}

 {{#each days as |day|}}
   {{component
       (or dayCell 'x-calendar-default-day-cell')
       day=day otherData=otherData}}
 {{/each}}

 {{component
    (or footer 'x-calendar-default-footer')
       footerText=footerTextFromXFoo}}
 ```

 One nice thing thing here is you're provided with two ways of overriding the default appearance of `x-calendar`:

-- The `x-calendar` addon presumably ships default components .js and .hbs files in the `app/` tree, so if you want to override a component for the whole app, you can just do the typical ember-cli approach of overriding that hbs/js file in your `app/` folder
+- The `x-calendar` addon presumably ships default component .js and .hbs files in the `app/` tree, so if you want to override a component for the whole app, you can just do the typical ember-cli approach of overriding that hbs/js file in your `app/` folder
 - If you plan to render multiple `x-calendar`s that each have their own appearance/overrides, you can pass in those overrides as attrs, e.g:

 ```